chaidiscovery/chai-lab/README.md

 ## Licence

+Chai-1 is released under an Apache 2.0 License, which means it can be used for both academic and commerical purposes, including for drug discovery.

 See [LICENSE.md](LICENSE.md).

-To discuss commercial use of our models, reach us [via email](mailto:partnerships@chaidiscovery.com).
+To discuss partnership and access to new internal capabilities, reach us [via email](mailto:partnerships@chaidiscovery.com).